lukasz-karolewski/wireguard-manager/README.md

 ## Persistance/backup

-Configuration, and all keys is stored on disk, /configuration.json in following format:
+Configuration and all keys, is stored on disk in /configuration.json file.

-    {
-        local-site: ServerConfig,
-        remote-sites: ServerConfig[],
-        clients: ClientConfig[]
-    }